 Manchester United support aim to complete Premier League, FA Cup and UEFA 2019/20 competitions

-United issue statement backing "collective intent" to wrap up campaign and gives advice to season-ticket holders
+United issue statement backing "collective intent" to wrap up campaign and give advice to season-ticket holders

 Manchester United say they support the ambition of English football's governing bodies to try to complete the Premier League, FA Cup and UEFA competition seasons, amid the disruption caused by coronavirus.